nsrau/azure-docs.it-it/articles/virtual-machines/virtual-machines-windows-portal-sql-alwayson-int-listener.md

 <properties
-   pageTitle="Creare un listener per un gruppo di disponibilità AlwaysOn per SQL Server in macchine virtuali di Azure" description="Istruzioni dettagliate per creare un listener per un gruppo di disponibilità AlwaysOn per SQL Server in macchine virtuali di Azure" services="virtual-machines" documentationCenter="na" authors="MikeRayMSFT"
+   pageTitle="Create Listener for AlwaysOn availabilty group for SQL Server in Azure Virtual Machines" description="Step-by-step instructions for creating a listener for an AlwaysOn availabilty group for SQL Server in Azure Virtual Machines" services="virtual-machines" documentationCenter="na" authors="MikeRayMSFT"